-In the absence of proper check, proper guidance and improper restrictions, the usage of screens can be dangerous for the children, with proven health implications.
+In the absence of proper check, proper guidance, and improper restrictions, the use of screens can be dangerous for the children, with proven health implications.
 Implications such as lack of sleep, tiredness, exacerbated mental health issues, memory loss (es), increased laziness and constant rise in the cases of obesity.
-This further encourages social isolation which deeply affects a child’s growth, and turns into a toxic habit.
+This further encourages social isolation which deeply affects a child’s growth and turns into a toxic habit.

 These purported education friendly mobile apps, games or software are generally designed to attract and hook their users, effectively too addictive for kids.

 Surprisingly, the negative effects of excessive exposure to smartphones and technology is not limited to the aforementioned details.
 There are insidious effects of digital media on young children too.
-Primarily, the younger children with the inability to identify the differences between advertisements, sponsored pages, real pages and cognitive spams.
-These children are easy targets in the cases of identity stealing.
-The recent exposure to the Sarahah app which resulted into massive cyber bullying, and the blue whale game which resulted in the death of hundred(s) of youngsters is a prime example of such software(s) affecting the minds of the users.
+Primarily, the younger children with the inability to identify the differences between advertisements, sponsored pages, real pages, and cognitive spams.
+These children are easy targets in cases of identity stealing.
+The recent exposure to the Sarahah app which resulted into massive cyberbullying, and the blue whale game which resulted in the death of hundred(s) of youngsters is a prime example of such software(s) affecting the minds of the users.

 It is also out of the lack in sophistication and inexperience that the children fail to think critically of what they have seen and fail to evaluate its veracity.
 This leaves them vulnerable to absorb the social and moral messages appearing on the screens, perpetuating stereotypes and biases.

 But don’t be fooled by what you are being sold, especially with the educational stickers on the apps, toys, and/ or shows.
-These are purposefully designed and packaged to lure well-meaning parents into purchase.
-There is an existing US $ 6 Billion industry existing alone in India which happens to be a developing country, wherein the sellers of the content are driven by finding and hooking new viewers and users.
-This entertainment is governed by colours, characters, plots and visual appeasement to keep the users engrossed with, rather than actually focus on educative content.
+These are purposefully designed and packaged to lure well-meaning parents into a purchase.
+There is the existing US $ 6 Billion industry existing alone in India which happens to be a developing country, wherein the sellers of the content are driven by finding and hooking new viewers and users.
+This entertainment is governed by colors, characters, plots, and visual appeasement to keep the users engrossed with, rather than actually focus on educative content.
 If it was purely educative with appeasement, then it wouldn’t have been age specific.
 Any good content is age appropriate and free of any stereotype.
-It is bound to have been made with developmental goals in mind and promote inclusivity, enhance problem solving and empathy in inter-personal relationships.
+It is bound to have been made with developmental goals in mind and promote inclusivity, enhance problem-solving and empathy in inter-personal relationships.

 Some surprising facts: